All Episodes

 But all of these surface things.

-You need to start the conversation about race.
+We need to start the conversation about race.

-They should in some cases so far.
+They should in some cases.

-By suggesting that the first thing that you notice about somebody is their skin color, and then these leftist progressives are demanding what you think about that person.
+And then these leftist progressives are demanding what you think about that person.

-They actually had a bill in the state of Washington which would have granted law enforcement the authority to enter your house, check for your weapons, and to make sure that you were storing them properly, according to their own guidelines.
+They actually had a bill in the state of Washington which would have granted law enforcement the authority to enter your house, check for your weapons, and to make sure that you were storing them properly according to their own guidelines.

-The Seattle Times is reporting that Seattle trial lawyer Lance Palmer first raised doubts about it, Senate Bill 5737, to the newspaper, he complained they always say, Well, never go house to house, take your guns away, but then you see this and you have to wonder.
+He complained, they always say, well, never go house to house, take your guns away, but then you see this and you have to wonder.

 Mr. Palmer was referring to a now scrapped section of the text that gave the local sheriff the right to conduct home searches for proper storage of guns once every year.